Roni-N/Roni_Nakash-Portfolio/index.md

 **The project follows the CRISP-DM methodology, which includes the following steps:** <br>
 ![](/assets/img/wf1.png)

-As part of my work, I will perform data science and machine learning techniques, including:
-1. Integrated Data sets.
-2. Exploratory Data Analysis (EDA).
-3. Feature Engineering.
-4. Feature Selection.
-5. Imbalance Date methods.
-6. Machine Learning models.
-7. Evaluation and hyperparameter tuning. <br>
-Using **Numpy, Pandas, Matplotlib, Scikit-Learn, and other Python libraries.**

 ------------------------------------------------------------

-### <span style="color:#728FCE">Section 1: Business Understanding</span>.
+### <span style="color:#728FCE">Section 1: Business Understanding</span>
 In this section, we will learn about the business world (the insurance industry) and define the business problem and the objectives of our project.<br>

 >**Topics covered:**
->- Introduction to the insurance business model.
+>- Introduction to the Automobile Insurance industry and the business model.
 >- Terms such as "The Law of Large Numbers", "Expected Value", and "Expected Return".
->- Definition of the business problem and project objectives.
+>- Defining the business problem and project objectives..

 [![](https://img.shields.io/badge/GitHub-Business%20Understanding%20explanation-blue?logo=Github)](https://github.com/Roni-N/Insurance-claim-prediction/blob/gh-pages/Section%201%20Business%20Understanding/(ICP)%200.%20Business%20Understanding..ipynb)